Last Updated on

 - Rarely, women suffer from “Pregnancy Denial” when women refuse to acknowledge they are pregnant.
 They ignore all the pregnancy symptoms that they experience.

-- The world’s highest fertility rate is 6.76 children per woman in Niger, and lowest is 0.86 in Singapore.
+- The world’s highest fertility rate is 6.76 children per woman in Niger, and the lowest is 0.86 in Singapore.

 - In 1591, a woman called Eufame was burnt alive because she asked for pain relief while giving birth to her twins.
 Religious leaders thought that God wanted women to feel pain for Eve’s act in the Garden of Eden.